discolix/discolix/README.md

 ## Overview

-Discolix is a "distroless" language focused docker image project supporting image bundles for the `linux_arm`, `linux_arm64` and `linux_amd64` platforms where the `linux_amd64` image being capable of serving as a drop-in replacement for its upstream variant (if one exists) and with the additional goal of providing a foundation for "multi-arch" development using docker.
+Discolix is a "distroless" language focused linux docker image project supporting image bundles for the `linux_arm`, `linux_arm64` and `linux_amd64` platforms where the `linux_amd64` image is capable of serving as a drop-in replacement for its upstream variant (if one exists) and with the additional goal of providing a foundation for "multi-arch" development using docker.

 ## Docker Images